Changhao Chen

 The Hong Kong University of Science and Technology, Guangzhou, China

-I lead the HKUST-GZ PEAK Lab (Perception, Embodiment, Autonomy and Kinematics), where our research focuses on Embodied AI and Autonomous Systems, particularly the challenges of Open-World Autonomous Navigation.
+I lead the HKUST-GZ PEAK Lab (Perception, Embodiment, Autonomy and Kinematics), where our research focuses on Embodied AI and Autonomous Systems, particularly the challenges of Open-World Robotic Perception, Navigation and Interaction.
 Traditional robotic algorithms often depend on meticulously crafted geometric and dynamic models, which may struggle to adapt to ever-changing, complex environments.
 Our research demonstrates that developing learning solutions over these static models enables autonomous systems to achieve independent motion estimation, robust spatial scene perception, and reliable, safe navigation.
 Our work involves a combination of novel algorithms and methods (including learning and statistics, signal processing, optimization, geometry, and dynamics modelling) and system implementations (including sensor fusion, hardware-software codesign, computing architecture).
 Our research outcomes have been successfully applied to a diverse range of platforms, from robots, drones, self-driving vehicles to smartphone, smartwatches, and VR/AR devices, supporting their real-world applications in intelligent transportation, emergency rescue and hospital efficiency enhancement.

 Our major contributions have been in the following research directions: